 José earned a national legacy award for his work leading gang prevention, intervention, and re-entry programs for the Boys & Girls Clubs.
 He was also the Coordinator of a national model site for the Juvenile Detention Alternative Initiative supported by the Annie E. Casey Foundation and is a founding member of the Southern Nevada Community Gang Task Force.

 José and his wife have a blended family of two sons and three daughters.
 The Muñoz’s serve their community through their church and community groups in their free time.

 Sign of getting old.

-During that time Mia also earned her MFA at George Mason University where she concentrated on creative nonfiction writing and utilized courses in professional writing and web design to enhance her skills in writing for web to engage a wide variety stakeholders.
+During that time Mia also earned her MFA at George Mason University where she concentrated on creative nonfiction writing and utilized courses in professional writing and web design to enhance her skills in writing for the web to engage a wide variety of stakeholders.

 Christa Rowland believes in the power of uniting communities to create a brighter future for all children.
 Before joining the IEL team, Christa was the Director of Community Impact at the United Way of Treasure Valley in Boise, Idaho.
 She helped grow the system of Community Schools in Idaho, founded the Idaho Community School Learning Network, and co-founded the Idaho Coalition for Community Schools.

 Christa began her career as a Music Educator, teaching hundreds of students the joy of creating music.
 She has a Masters Degree in Public Administration, a Graduate Certificate in Nonprofit Administration, and Bachelors Degrees in Music Education and Violin Performance.

 Liz Thacker joins IEL as the Community Connections Manager.
 She is no stranger though to IEL having contracted with IEL for nearly four years to support the operations of our Coordinators Network.
 She brings over 10 years of experience working as a Coordinator with three different Community Schools.
 In her last role, she did partner onboarding and development helping transform the high school experience through career themed academies.